-Law enforcement at the federal, state and local level are working together on, surveillance, sweeps and campaigns aimed at ending the sex trade.
+Law enforcement at the federal, state and local level are working together on surveillance, sweeps and campaigns aimed at ending the sex trade.
 This hostile environment is fueled by abolitionists, anti-trafficking NGO’s and some feminists who push for tough-on-crime legislation and more crackdowns.
-The result, according to activists, is that harsh criminalization primarily impacts women of color, immigrants and transgender women who are either arrested or forced into mandatory diversion programs.
+The result, according to activists, of harsh criminalization is primarily women of color, immigrants and transgender women are either arrested or forced into mandatory diversion programs.
 With no focus on sex worker rights aggressive stings are increasing, discriminatory business practices are occurring, and on-line communities have been shut down.

 While the Super Bowl sex trafficking hype is unfounded, reporters, politicians and law enforcement use it repeatedly as an excuse to increase anti-prostitution policing.
 “This is New York City and there is no shortage of offenders and with this event [Super Bowl] we are ramping up resources," said NYPD Deputy Inspector Anthony Favale, the vice department’s enforcement coordinator.

 The increase in anti-sex work policing for this year’s Super Bowl resulted in hundreds of adult sex workers being arrested.
 The NYPD announced that there were 298 prostitution-related arreststhrough Jan.
 26. In a separate operation, the FBI announced that they partnered with 50 law enforcement agencies to identify 16 minors, however they did not confirm how many of the 70 teens and adult sex workers had been arrested.